aws-samples/automated-data-validation-framework/README.md

 9. Choose Create stack.

 	You can view the stack outputs on the AWS Management Console or by using the following AWS Command Line Interface (AWS CLI) command:

 	aws cloudformation describe-stacks --stack-name <stack-name> --region us-east-1 --query Stacks[0].Outputs

 10. Run the AWS Glue crawler and verify that six tables have been created in the AWS Glue Data Catalog.
 11. Run the following CloudFormation template in your account - Griffin_Data_Validation_EMR_Cluster.yml

 	This template creates an EMR cluster with a bootstrap script to copy Griffin-related JARs and artifacts.
 It also runs three EMR steps:

 	•	Create two Athena tables and two Athena views to see the validation matrix produced by the Griffin framework
 	•	Run count validation for all three tables to compare between the source and target table
 	•	Run record-level and column-level validations for all three tables to compare between the source and target table

-12. Choose Next.
+12. Choose Next and fill your environment EC2 Public subnet ID.

 	![visual1](./img/visual5.png)